-Contents of research and development related to infrastructure preparation, advance verification, and maintenance and management for the Metropolitan Expressway Plan for maintaining and managing infrastructure equipment from FY2021 onwards
+- 2. Contents of research and development related to infrastructure preparation, advance verification, and maintenance and management for the Metropolitan Expressway - 2.6.
+Overall process of maintaining and managing infrastructure equipment from FY2021 onwards

-Shown below is the management plan for maintaining the infrastructure equipment used in Metropolitan Expressway FOTs from next fiscal year (FY2021) onwards.
+Shown below is the overall process of maintaining the infrastructure equipment used in Metropolitan Expressway FOTs from FY2021 onwards.